avizway1/AWAR-DEC/application_and_security.md

      As a global content delivery network (CDN), CloudFront can absorb and distribute traffic spikes, reducing the impact of a DDoS attack on your origin resources.

 ---

+## **AWS Organizations**

+**What is AWS Organizations?**
+AWS Organizations is a service that helps you centrally manage and govern multiple AWS accounts within your environment.
+It allows you to consolidate billing, enforce security controls, and automate account creation.

+**Key Features:**
+- **Consolidated Billing:** Manage and view the combined usage and charges for multiple accounts under a single bill.
+- **Service Control Policies (SCPs):** Restrict or allow specific AWS services and actions across accounts (like a security guardrail).
+- **Organizational Units (OUs):** Group accounts into OUs to apply policies at a granular level (e.g., Production, Development, Testing).
+- **Account Creation Automation:** Create new accounts programmatically with predefined policies.

+**Why Use AWS Organizations?**
+- Centralized governance and policy enforcement.
+- Simplifies managing multi-account environments for large organizations.
+- Helps implement security best practices (e.g., separating production and development environments).
+- Reduces operational overhead with consolidated billing.

+---

+## **AWS IAM Identity Center (formerly AWS SSO)**

+**What is AWS IAM Identity Center (SSO)?**
+AWS Single Sign-On (SSO) is a service that allows you to centrally manage access to multiple AWS accounts and applications.
+Users sign in once and can seamlessly access AWS accounts and supported third-party applications without needing multiple sets of credentials.

+**Key Features:**
+- **Centralized User Management:** Manage users and groups in one place, integrated with Active Directory or AWS Identity Center.
+- **Federated Access:** Users authenticate once and gain access to multiple AWS accounts without needing separate IAM users.
+- **Permission Sets:** Define roles (like Admin, Developer, Auditor) and assign them to users across accounts.
+- **Access Control:** Enforce MFA (multi-factor authentication) and session duration policies.

+**Why Use AWS IAM Identity Center?**
+- Simplifies account access management (no need to create IAM users in each AWS account).
+- Improves security with centralized authentication and access auditing.
+- Integrates with identity providers (e.g., Active Directory, Okta, Azure AD) for seamless user experiences.
+- Supports temporary security credentials instead of long-term static IAM keys.

+---

+## **How They Work Together**

+**Multi-account setup:**
+- Use **AWS Organizations** to create and manage multiple AWS accounts in an org hierarchy.
+- Use **IAM Identity Center (SSO)** to allow users to sign in once and gain access to these accounts with appropriate roles and permissions.

+**Example scenario:**
+- Create accounts for Dev, QA, and Production in **AWS Organizations**.
+- Create permission sets in **AWS SSO** to give developers access to Dev and QA, and admins access to all accounts.
+- Apply **Service Control Policies (SCPs)** to prevent destructive actions in the Production account.

+---

+## **When to Use Them**

+Use **AWS Organizations** for:
+- Structuring and governing multiple AWS accounts.
+- Enforcing compliance and security policies (SCPs).
+- Consolidating billing across accounts.

+Use **AWS IAM Identity Center (SSO)** for:
+- Managing user authentication and access to AWS accounts and apps.
+- Avoiding IAM user sprawl (no need to create IAM users in each AWS account).
+- Providing a secure, centralized login experience.

+---

+---
 ## Amazon SNS (Simple Notification Service)

 **What is SNS?**